Over 42 million Americans

 David Houck, U.S. Missionary to rural poor in the Ocala National Forest

 Richard Smith, U.S. Missionary and church planter/pastor, inner city Philadelphia

 Atlanta Dream Center staff

 A new report from The Joyce Foundation and SRI Education highlights research on the personal skills needed to find and succeed at meaningful work.
-The report cites research about the required skills, including why some people don't have the opportunities to develop them, but optimistically indicates that such skills can be learned, and recommends policies that can be implemented to help.
+The report cites research about the required skills, indicates that such skills can be learned, and recommends policies that can be implemented to help.
 "Empowering Adults to Thrive at Work: Personal Success Skills for 21st Century Jobs"

 Being read to by a parent or caregiver is an early intervention that helps kids succeed and break the poverty cycle.
-Check out some of the many ways you can partner to help that happen: Reach Out & Read supports that connection by partnering with medical providers to make sure families have the tools they need for this simple, but valuable, part of early childhood care.
-In another initiative working to involve low-income parents in their children's education, Springboard Collaborative focuses on reading skills to recapture the backward slide experienced by low-income children who do not have access to enrichment activities in the summer.
-And music star Dolly Parton has created the Imagination Library to join with local partners to place age-appropriate books in low-income homes that cannot afford quality books for their children.
+You can help that happen: Reach Out & Read partners with medical providers to make sure families have access to this simple, but valuable, chiild development tool.
+Springboard Collaborative provides reading enrichment materials to involve parents in preventing the backward slide experienced by low-income children in the summer.
+And music star Dolly Parton has created the Imagination Library to place age-appropriate books in low-income homes that cannot afford quality books for their children.

 Community Health Centers provide a sense of "home" and relationship with medical providers, for a variety of medical services with the costs based on what the patient can afford to pay.
 Click here to view a map from the Health Resources and Services Administration and find a center in your area.